eclipse-adore/adore/ros2_workspace/src/example_nodes/ros2_hello_world/README.md

 unit tests with gunit.

 This node/program provides a GNU Makefile for building, testing, and running.
+Use this node as a template for creating new c++ nodes.

 1. Build the package with:
 ```bash
 make build
 ```
-3. Test the node:
+2. Test the node:
 ```bash
 make test
 ```
-2. Run the node:
+3. Run the node:
 ```bash
 make run
 ```